rickyah/ini-parser/README.md

 ## Introduction

-The library is really simple to use; Ini data is stored in nested dictionaries, so accessing the value associated to a key in a section is straightforward:
+The library is really simple to use: ini data is stored in nested dictionaries, so accessing the value associated to a key in a section is straightforward:
 ```csharp
 // Load ini file
 IniData data = parser.ReadFile("TestIniFile.ini");